 "okay...try it for 1 or 2 minutes - then you can stop if you can't really get into it."

-P.S.
-For me, it's really important to include the permission to stop part.
+For me, it's critical to include giving myself permission to stop because it takes some of the pressure off.

 Once the pressure is off, I truly don't mind doing things as much.
 It's like my resistance just melts.
 Kinda like when a guy takes you out on a date and stops pressuring you for the kiss, right?
 Once the pressure is off, you get more in the mood. hmmm...think about that. : )